Ayushjain1610/AI-Customer-Retention-Pricing/README.md

 - Matplotlib

 ## 📂 Data Note
-Raw customer data is not included in this repository due to size and privacy considerations.
+Raw and Processed customer data is not included in this repository due to size and privacy considerations.

 The project focuses on:
 - Feature engineering